-- 30. Used equipment is waste in a country if it is defined as or considered to be waste under the provisions of that country's national legislation.
-Without prejudice to paragraph 31, used equipment should normally be considered waste if: - (a) The equipment is destined for disposal or recycling, instead of failure analysis or reuse, or its fate is uncertain; - (b) The equipment is not complete essential parts are missing and the equipment cannot perform its key functions; - (c) The equipment shows a defect that materially affects its functionality and fails relevant functionality tests; - (d) The equipment shows physical damage that impairs its functionality or safety, as defined in relevant standards, and cannot be repaired at a reasonable cost; - (e) The protection against damage during transport, loading and unloading operations is inappropriate, e.g., the packaging or stacking of the load is insufficient; - (f) The equipment is particularly worn or damaged in appearance and its appearance reduces its marketability; - (g) The equipment has among its constituent part(s) hazardous components that are required to be disposed of under national legislation or are prohibited to be exported or are prohibited for use in such equipment under national legislation;4 - (h) There is no regular market for the equipment; - (i) The equipment is destined for disassembly and cannibalization (to gain spare parts); or - (j) The price paid for the equipment is significantly lower than would be expected for fully functional equipment intended for reuse. - 31.
-Used equipment should normally not be considered waste: - (a) When it is not destined for any of the operations listed in Annex IV of the Convention (recovery or disposal operations) and it is destined for direct reuse, or extended use by the original owner for the purpose for which it was originally intended and the following is provided or is in place both prior to and during transport: - (i) A copy of the invoice and contract relating to the sale and/or transfer of ownership of the used equipment, and documentation accompanying the equipment in accordance with paragraph 40 and appendix II below, including, inter alia, a signed declaration that indicates that the equipment has been tested and is destined for direct reuse and fully functional, and information on its future user or, where this is not possible, its retailer or distributor; - (ii) Evidence of evaluation or testing5 in the form of a copy of records (certificate of testing proof of functionality) on every item within the shipment and a protocol containing all recorded information (see section III.C below);
+- 31. Without prejudice to paragraph 32, used equipment should normally be considered waste if: - (a) The equipment is destined for disposal or recycling, instead of failure analysis or reuse, or its fate is uncertain; - (b) The equipment is not complete essential parts are missing and the equipment cannot perform its key functions; - (c) The equipment shows a defect that materially affects its functionality and fails relevant functionality tests; - (d) The equipment shows physical damage that impairs its functionality or safety, as defined in relevant standards, and cannot be repaired at a reasonable cost; - (e) The protection against damage during transport, loading and unloading operations is inappropriate, e.g., the packaging or stacking of the load is insufficient; - (f) The equipment is particularly worn or damaged in appearance and its appearance reduces its marketability; - (g) The equipment - has among its constituent part(s) a hazardous component that, or - contains hazardous substances to an extent that the equipment is required to be disposed of, is prohibited to be exported or is prohibited for use in such equipment under national legislation, specific multilateral environmental agreements and relevant international standards and guidelines;5

+- (h) There is no regular market for the equipment to be reused, including where the equipment contains a cathode ray tube, except when there is a regular market for equipment for professional use containing a cathode ray tube. - (i) The equipment is destined for disassembly and cannibalization (to gain spare parts); or - (j) The price paid for the equipment is significantly lower than would be expected for fully functional equipment intended for reuse. - 32.
+Used equipment should normally not be considered waste: - (a) When it is not destined for any of the operations listed in Annex IV of the Convention (recovery or disposal operations) and it is destined for direct reuse, or extended use by the original owner for the purpose for which it was originally intended and the following is provided or is in place both prior to and during transport: - (i) A copy of the invoice and contract relating to the sale and/or transfer of ownership of the used equipment, and documentation accompanying the equipment in accordance with paragraphs 33, 42 and appendix II below;